Design

 You can use sliders for various features like color, brightness, and media controls.
 Sliders come in two sizes: small and large.
 The small slider has a thin track and handle.
 The large slider has a handle the same height as the marker.

-Download the Meta Horizon OS UI Set in Figma or Unity to start building with customizable, production-ready components.
+Download the Meta Horizon OS UI Set in Figma, Unity, or Meta Spatial SDK to start building with customizable, production-ready components.

-Design | Open in Figma.
-Change themes for specific components or entire pages and customize elements to fit your design system. |
+Open in Figma.
+Change themes for specific components or entire pages and customize elements to fit your design system.

-Implementation | Download the Meta Interaction SDK (Unity) to use the Meta horizon OS UI Set.
-Elements are customizable and support multiple input modalities. |
+Download the Meta Interaction SDK (Unity) to use the Meta Horizon OS UI Set or explore the Meta Spatial SDK for UI components adapted for spatial experiences.
+Elements are customizable and support multiple input modalities.

 The Default Slider is the most commonly used variant.
 It comes in small and large sizes, and the large size can have an icon in the handle to show the value being adjusted.